icyJoseph/colorpicker/README.md

 ## Color Picker

-Using [Brain.js](https://github.com/BrainJS/brain.js/tree/develop/src) the user can select 5 pairs of colors, `{background-color, font-color}`, and train a Neural Network.
+This project uses [Brain.js](https://github.com/BrainJS/brain.js/tree/develop/src).
+The user can select 5 pairs of colors, `{background-color, font-color}`, and train a Neural Network.

 Once the training is done the user can change the background color and `test` a suggested font-color.